South America C-Arms Market Analysis by Mordor Intelligence

 South America C-Arms Market Report Scope

 As per the scope of the report, the C-arm is a medical imaging device that is based on X-ray technology and can be used in several diagnostic and interventional procedures.
-The South America C-arms market is segmented by type (fixed C-arms and mobile C-arms (full-size C-arms and mini C-arms)), application (cardiology, gastroenterology, neurology, orthopedics and trauma, oncology, and other applications), and geography (Brazil, Argentina, and Rest of South America).
-The report offers the value (in USD) for the above segments.
+The South America C-arms market is segmented by type, application, end user, and geography.
+By type, the market is segmented into fixed C-arms and mobile C-arms (full-size C-arms and mini C-arms).
+By application, the market is segmented into cardiology, gastroenterology, neurology, orthopedics and trauma, oncology, and other applications.
+By end user, the market is segmented into hospitals, ambulatory surgical centers, and specialty clinics & diagnostic centers.
+By geography, the market is segmented into Brazil, Argentina, Chile, Colombia, Peru and the rest of South America.
+The report offers market size and forecasts in value (USD) for the above segments.

 | Fixed C-Arms | |